ShuhaoR/shuhao-startup/README.md

-# Getting Started with Create React App
+# Getting Started with this startup project

 First try our website on (https://shuhao-startup.vercel.app/) You can register for an account;